Appsilon/gabon_wildlife_training/README.md

 * accuracies per species vary significantly (inspect_model_02.ipynb)
 * accuracies per source vary significantly (Compressed Camera Trap Images > Camera trap Nki National Park > allData) (inspect_model_02.ipynb)
 * plots of confusion matrices for a subset of data (e.g., per source) (inspect_model_03.ipynb)
-* use grad-CAM ideas to insepct areas of images used for making predictions (inspect_model_4a...)
+* use grad-CAM ideas to inspect areas of images used for making predictions (inspect_model_4a...)

 # Ideas for future improvements
 * use Megadetector to detect animal, then classify it